Next Generation Wind Turbine Design and Simulation

 The QBlade Software

-QBlade is a highly advanced multi-physics code that covers the complete range of aspects required for the aero-servo-hydro-elastic design, prototyping, simulation, and certification of wind turbines.
+QBlade is an advanced multi-physics software designed to facilitate the comprehensive aero-servo-hydro-elastic development, prototyping, simulation, and certification of wind turbines.

-QBlade allows you to run highly detailed simulations of any wind turbine design, with superior physics models more than 20x faster than real time.
-All this functionality is made accessible in an intuitive and friendly graphical user interface.
+This powerful tool enables highly detailed simulations of wind turbine designs, featuring physics models that are more than 30 times faster than real-time.
+All of this functionality is accessible through an intuitive and user-friendly graphical interface.

-The stand-alone QBlade software is available for Windows and Linux operating systems and is offered in two releases for non-commercial and commercial application.
-Use QBlade for:
+QBlade is available as standalone software for both Windows and Linux operating systems, with two distinct releases tailored for non-commercial and commercial applications.

-- Wind Turbine Design (HAWT, VAWT & Multi-Rotor)
+• Wind Turbine Design (HAWT, VAWT and Multi-Rotor)

 Quick facts